rhagan21/hotdog-fe/README.md

 # Hotdog question app

-This is a sample app using NextJS/React for the frontend.
+This is a sample app that asks a question and sends it to a locally running API, and can poll for previous answers and display them in a table.
+It was built using NextJS/React for the frontend.

 ## Todos
 - [x] Make front page with links to sub pages